Kishores2801/My-Weekly-Datascience-Learning/README.md

-# My-Weekly-Datascience-Learning
+# My-Weekly-Data science-Learning
-This repositiory save all the learning on DataScience for every week.
+This repository save all the learning on DataScience for every week.

 ## Week 1
-Github Basics - Getting idea on version controlling Documnets, codes etc.
+Github Basics - Getting idea on version controlling Documents, codes etc.